sukantamajhi/api-config/README.md

 Usage :-

-Getting localstorage data easier.
-You don't have to parse the stringified json object just pass the key in the parameter of the function.
+Facilitating the retrieval of data from local storage is made simpler.
+There's no need to manually parse a stringified JSON object – just pass the key as a parameter to the function.

 ### Import